alaingiorgetti/autocheck/INSTALL.md

    Warnings: The Docker image is a large file, its construction can be very long.
    A network connection is required.
-If you already have a Docker image with this name, then rename it, remove it or change the image name in Makefile and ctr*.sh.
+If you already have a Docker image with this name, then rename it, remove it or change the image name in Makefile and ctr.sh.

 5. Create the container:

      make ctr

-   Warning: If you already have a Docker container with the same name, then rename it, remove it or change the container name in Makefile and ctr*.sh.
+   Warning: If you already have a Docker container with the same name, then rename it, remove it or change the container name in Makefile and ctr.sh.

 6. Start an interactive session in the container and move to the src/ folder in it: